conan-io/docs/reference/runners.rst

 Runners
 =======

-Runners are the way to run Conan remotely and transparently just by modifying the host profile.
-There are three requirements to be able to use the feature:
+Runners provide a seamless method to execute Conan on remote build environments like Docker ones, directly from your local setup by simply configuring your host profile.

 - Installing a version of Conan with runner dependencies ``pip install conan[runners]``.
 - Install the tools to run each of the runners (``docker``).